Home emergency cover helps you avoid being hit with the cost of call-out fees, labour and parts if you need urgent repairs at your property.

 It’s also good to understand exactly what your provider considers to be an emergency.
 Some may cover both your boiler and heating system, while others may only cover your boiler.

 Try and shop around, get a few different quotes and compare which home emergency cover suits you.

 How much is Home Emergency Cover with HomeServe?

-The cost of Emergency Cover with HomeServe will vary depending on what you are wanting to cover and the level of cover you are looking for.
+The cost of Emergency Cover with HomeServe will vary depending on a number of factors such as what you want to cover and the level of cover you’re looking for.

 “Why is HomeServe so expensive?”

-When you compare the price of our cover against our competitors, you’re likely to find that when you consider the cost of the policy and what’s included in the policy, our prices match those within the current market.
+In fact, when comparing the price of our cover against our competitors, you’re likely to find that when you consider the cost of the policy against what it includes, our prices fairly match those within the current market.

 Is Home Emergency Cover worth it?